 If you're held up, enter the class quietly through a rear or side door.
 If you're likely to be a few minutes late each time, speak to your teacher.

 Be careful about scheduling too many classes back-to-back.
 You might find it hard to stay focused for several hours in a row.

 Taking classes on different campuses

-If you're planning on taking classes on different campuses, be sure to factor in travel time, parking, and walking from the carpark or bus stop to your class.
+If you plan to take classes on different campuses, be sure to factor in travel time, parking, and walking from the carpark or bus stop to your class.